explodecomputer/imputePipe/README.md

 ## Credits

 Imputation is a big, slow, ugly, long-winded, hand-wavey, unpleasant process.
-I have used a lot of data, scripts, and programmes that I came across on the internet, that have made all of this much, much easier.
-Most of this has been used without permission from the original authors.
+In setting up this pipeline I have used plenty of scripts, programmes, and data found in various corners of the internet, and these have made the whole task much, much easier.
+Most of these resources have been used without permission from the original authors.
 If any of the authors are angry about this then let me know and I will take it down!

 Here is a list of resources that I have used: